notwa/lips/NOTES.md

 ### room for improvement

-this (character-based lexing) is actually a really bad way of writing a lexer. it doesn't clearly represent a syntax grammar, or possibly any grammar at all.
+this character-based lexer isn't driven by any particular grammar, making it unclear what syntax is and isn't valid.

-but it works. for now.
+but it works.
-it's the code i need to change the least to add new features, which has gotta count for something, right?
+it's the code i need to change the least to add new features.

 there's a couple TODOs and FIXMEs in here.

 ## Collector

+TODO

 ## Preproc